-Workers of black/minority ethnic (BME) origin made up 2% of the sample: 1% Black and 1% Asian: a similar profile to the 2007 survey.
+Workers of black/minority ethnic (BME) origin made up approximately 1% of the sample, all from Black backgrounds in 2012, suggesting a reduction in the proportion of Asians in the sector within this region since 2007.

 Figure 6 (over the page) shows the distribution of BME workers in the 2012 sample compared to that of the 2007 survey, and compared to the UK resident BME adult population.
 BME workers are under-represented in construction compared to the resident population of the UK.
-Some variation can be seen between regions: compared with the resident population, representation appears to be lowest in the North West, North East and Yorkshire & Humber regions, and highest in the East of England and West Midlands.
+Some variation can be seen between regions: compared with the resident population, representation appears to be lowest in the North East, North West and Yorkshire & Humber regions, and highest in the East of England and West Midlands.